 As a "label-free" alternative to optical sensing, electrical sensing represents a more feasible, reproducible, and scalable detection method [1,2].
 Among various electrical sensing techniques, the non-invasive electrochemical impedance spectroscopy (EIS) technique is especially suitable for accurately quantifying the bio-recognition events occurring at a variety of biointerfaces, such as bacterial, viral, cellular and synthetic lipid membranes [3,4].
-Our group aims to design a microelectrode system that will support the self-assemble of supported lipid bilayers (SLBs) on the electrode surfaces, and their electrical properties (resistance, capacitance) can be extracted by applying an alternating voltage and recording the current response [4-7].
-Since the electrode dimensions and the local environment are readily controlled via photolithography, this system gives us a edge to easily mimic and manipulate the local environment to support the assembly of various SLBs of interest.
-Future work will focus on the incorporation of the microfluidic system into the microelectrode system.
+Our group aims to design a microelectrode system that will support the self-assemble of lipid vesicles (SLBs) on the electrode surfaces, and their electrical properties (resistance, capacitance) can be extracted by applying an alternating voltage and recording the current response [4-7].
+We have recently demonstrated such platform can be used to recreate viral infection of host cell and can differentiate different virus mutations [8].
+Future work plan to incorporate microfluidic system with the microelectrode system.